maximlishchenko/kuehne-nagel-frontend/README.md

 To run the project:

-- Navigate to /kuehne-nagel-frontend directory
+- Navigate to kuehne-nagel-frontend directory

-- Execute npm install in the terminal
+- Execute npm install in terminal

-- Execute npm start in the terminal
+- Execute npm start in terminal

 Tech stack: